Welcome to our Art Department

 - Learn about the history & context of Art & Design from a variety of eras & cultures.
 You will look at colour theory, identity, environment & cultural influences.
 In addition to working from observation, students are encouraged to use their imagination.

-The Art Department offer a range of opportunities including; weekly Art Club, visits to the Reading University Institute of Education Art Department, workshops with artists, participation in the National Big Draw, working with local Primary Schools & Wokingham Borough Council community events.
+The Art Department offers a range of opportunities including; weekly Art Club, visits to the Reading University Institute of Education Art Department, workshops with artists, participation in the National Big Draw, and working with local Primary Schools & Wokingham Borough Council community events.

 Key Stage 4

 Fine Art GCSE

 Examination Board: AQA

 Fine Art GCSE at The Emmbrook School will give you a broader outlook on the world you live in.
 It enables you to explore your own creativity & imagination through communicating & expressing individual ideas & meanings.